hallow-inc/interview-data/README.md

 - Don't use LLMs.
 While they are certainly a useful tool and used at Hallow, we're more interested in how you think.
 An LLM would only get in the way of that objective.
 - Do use documentation.
 Seeing how you process information is valuable.
 - Do ask questions.
 - Do explain your thought process.
+Remember, the goal isn't to find the right answer.
+This is an open-ended exercise.
 - Do keep your implementation simple.
 No need to pretend this code isn't running in prod.
 We don't want you wasting time writing a lot of boilerplate.
 Being able to code out the concept then explain what you'd do in prod is better for everyone!
 - Don't change any code that doesn't come with a `TODO`.
-You can, of course, add cod, but changing the scaffolding code, data server, etc., is beyond the scope of this exercise.
+You can, of course, add code, but changing the scaffolding code, data server, etc., is beyond the scope of this exercise.
 If you're not sure, just ask!

 ### System Architecture